Construction of Brooks-Lindenstrauss kernels on affine buildings of arbitrary reduced type, with applications: Applications

-We claim that Shem-Tov's proof of \cite[Theorem 1.1]{Shem-Tov2022} works in the latter context, once one uses our kernels; in particular, the requested generalizations of \cite[Proposition 3.1]{Shem-Tov2022} (suitable kernel) and \cite[Lemma 4.7]{Shem-Tov2022} (Cauchy--Schwarz and integration on double classes $\mod K_p$) hold.
-Moreover, the criterion for positive entropy \cite[Proposition 4.6]{Shem-Tov2022} is relevant to pure dynamical systems with an abstract ambient space $X$ endowed with a probability measure $\mu$ stabilized by a measurable automorphism $a$ (\emph{i.e.} $a_*\mu=\mu$).
+In what follows, we basically check that Shem-Tov's proof of \cite[Theorem 1.1]{Shem-Tov2022} works in the context of this section, once one uses our multitemporal wave kernels.

-The remaining ingredient in the proof is \cite[Lemma 4.1]{Shem-Tov2022}.
-This lemma provides the partition of $X=\Gamma\backslash G_\infty$ needed in the assumptions of \cite[Proposition 4.6]{Shem-Tov2022}.
-The proof of the lemma itself uses four other lemmas, and we finish by arguing why these are still available.
-Lemma 4.2 is \cite[Lemma 4.4]{SV19} and holds after using a linear embedding ${\bf G}<{\rm GL}_n$.
-Lemma 4.3 is a construction borrowed from \cite[7.51]{EL} and valid for general simple real Lie groups.
-Lemma 4.4 is also a general lemma valid for general simple real Lie groups; its proof uses \cite[7.51]{EL} which holds for the same reason.
-Finally, Lemma 4.5 is also a result which can be used in our context after using a linear embedding ${\bf G}<{\rm GL}_n$.
+\begin{proof} Let $N$ be an integer $\gg 1$.
+We use the positive entropy criterion provided by \cite[Proposition 4.6]{Shem-Tov2022}, which is relevant to pure dynamical systems with an abstract ambient space $X$ endowed with a probability measure $\mu$ stabilized by a measurable automorphism $a$ (\emph{i.e.} $a_*\mu=\mu$).
+Hence we have to show that the following condition is satisfied: